Ruins of the McMillan Sand Filtration Site

 At the time there was a different, more positive image of Washington’s water supply as a Public Work, and not merely a piece of infrastructure.
 As such, the nation’s foremost landscape architect was called in to devise a plan to pretty up the filtration site.

-Frederick Law Olmsted Jr. designed a public park at the adjacent reservoir on the west side of 1st ST NW that became an important community gathering place for northeast District residents.
+Frederick Law Olmsted Jr. designed a public park at the adjacent reservoir on the west side of 1st ST NW that became an important community gathering place for District residents.
 For a time, it was a popular destination for picnics, outdoor activities, or a quiet stroll away from the bustle of city life.
-Unfortunately, the park was fenced off for security reasons during World War II and never reopened.
+Unfortunately, the park was fenced off for security reasons during World War II.
+It was promised to be reopened, but after African American soldiers came home and began to move into the area, Congress at that time chose not to reopen it.

 Olmsted’s plantings and perimeter pathway around the sand filtration site were designed to complement the “interesting and remarkable” appearance of the sand storage towers, the walls of which he covered in ivy.

-D.C. city government purchased the McMillan Sand Filtration Site after it closed in 1986, but the land has been abandoned and largely untended.
+D.C. city government purchased the McMillan Sand Filtration Site after it closed in 1986, but the site was sadly neglected by city officials despite historic protection requirements.
 It is a fantastic opportunity for preservation and a redevelopment project similar to New York’s High Line.

 Today all 25 acres sit behind a chain-link fence.
-The 20 massive cisterns have fallen into neglect, and in some cases have suffered collapse.
+The 20 one-acre underground cement water cisterns are a magical mystical place despite the city’s neglect.
 There is a neighborhood movement to restore the underground and make it a public space, but its future is uncertain since the city has considered many other development plans for the site.